datopian/tech.datopian.com/ckan/play-around.md

 #### Get a Sysadmin Key

-In order to create your first dataset you need an API key.
+To create your first dataset, you need an API key.

 You can see sysadmin credentials in `.env`.
-By default they should be
+By default, they should be

 - Username: ckan_admin
 - Password: test1234

 1. Navigate to http://ckan:5000/user/login and login
-2. Click on your username (`ckan_admin`) in the up right corner
+2. Click on your username (`ckan_admin`) in the upright corner
-3. Scroll down until you see `API Key` on the left screen and copy it's value.
-Should look something simlar to `c7325sd4-7sj3-543a-90df-kfifsdk335`
+3. Scroll down until you see `API Key` on the left screen and copy its value.
+Should look something simliar to `c7325sd4-7sj3-543a-90df-kfifsdk335`

 #### Create Organization

-You can create organization from browser easely, but let's use [CKAN API](https://docs.ckan.org/en/2.8/api/#ckan.logic.action.create.organization_create) to do so.
+You can create an organization from the browser easily, but let's use [CKAN API](https://docs.ckan.org/en/2.8/api/#ckan.logic.action.create.organization_create) to do so.

 ```
 curl -X POST http://ckan:5000/api/3/action/organization_create -H "Authorization: 9c04a69d-79f4-4b4b-b4e1-f2ac31ed961c" -d '{